FlorianMaak/p0weruser/README.md

 Extend pr0gramm.com with some extra functions and improve look and feel.
 Don't like a special feature?
 No problem, just disable it using settings.

+# !!!
+Development will continue at the beginning of october !!!

 ## Features
 * Addon-Settings
 * Repost-Highlight